vulhub/vulhub/imagemagick/imagetragick/README.md

 Some POCs used: https://github.com/ImageTragick/PoCs

 You can take a test by visiting `http://your-ip/demo.php`.
-Even though the command executed (`cat /etc/passwd > /tmp/success`) has no echo reply, we successfully obtain the `/tmp/success` file in the docker container:
+Even though the command executed (`cat /etc/passwd > /tmp/success`) doesn't have a specific character in the response, the `/tmp/success` file is successfully created in the docker container:

 ![](1.png)